Metropolitan-Vickers F.2: Development

-In 1929 Frank Whittle's thesis on pure jet engines was published, and sent to Griffith for comment.
-After pointing out an error in Whittle's mathematics, he went on to deride the entire concept, saying that the centrifugal compressor Whittle used would be impractical for aircraft use due to its large frontal area, and that the use of the jet exhaust directly for power would be extremely inefficient.
+In 1929 Frank Whittle's thesis on pure jet engines was published, and after speaking to his commanding officer Whittle was taken by the Air Ministry to see Griffith.
+Griffith was critical of Whittle's work, identifying an error in Whittle's calculations, noting that the centrifugal compressor Whittle used would be impractical for aircraft use due to its large frontal area, and that the use of the jet exhaust directly for power would be extremely inefficient at the temperatures given.
 Whittle was distraught but was convinced that he should patent the idea anyway.
 Five years later a group of investors persuaded him to start work on what would be the first working British jet engine.

 Griffith continued development of his own concepts, eventually developing an advanced compressor design using two contra-rotating stages that improved efficiency.
 His partner, Hayne Constant, started discussions in 1937 with Manchester-based Metrovick, a maker of steam turbines, to produce the new machinery.
 By 1939 this work had developed several improved versions of the Betty compressor design, which were incorporated into the new Freda.
 Incidentally, Metrovick had recently merged with British Thomson-Houston, another turbine builder who were supporting Whittle's efforts.

 In April 1939, Whittle gave a startling demonstration of his experimental engine, the WU, running it for 20 minutes at high power.
 This led to a rash of contracts to build a production quality design suitable for aircraft use.
 Metrovick's head of design, David Smith, decided to end development of the turboprop concepts and focus on pure-jets instead.
 Development had just started when Whittle started building his W.1 design, planning to install one for flight in the Gloster E.28/39 the next year.